OmerBentzi/TicTacToe/README.md

 ## Contribution

 Contributions are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue or create a pull request.

-## License

-This TicTacToe Game is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this description based on the specifics of your implementation and any additional features you may have added.